Susan McDowell, MD

 Residency Program Director

-Dr. Jamie Key grew up in Tennessee and is a proud alumnus of the University of Tennessee - Knoxville where she graduated with honors
+Dr. Jamie Key grew up in Tennessee and is a proud alumnus of the University of Tennessee - Knoxville where she graduated with

 Andrew Savoie, DO

 Dr. Andrew Savoie is originally from Atlanta, GA and graduated from the University of Georgia with a degree in Cellular Biology.
 He obtained his DO degree from PCOM-Georgia, completed his residency at the University of Kentucky, and is board certified in PM&R. He joined the UK PM&R faculty as an Assistant Professor and Medical Director for Oncology PM&R, a new program and clinic designed to meet the functional and rehabilitation needs for patients at the Markey Cancer Center.
 He enjoys spending time with his wife and three children, Georgia football, and anything written by Brandon Sanderson.